-You can find more detailed SAP information here: www.ttuhsc.edu/financialaid.
+You can find more detailed SAP information here: www.TTUHSC EL Paso.edu/financialaid.

 PART XI.
-STUDENT COMPLAINT OR GRIEVANCE POLICIES AND PROCEDURES http://elpaso.ttuhsc.edu/elpaso/studentservices/
+STUDENT COMPLAINT OR GRIEVANCE POLICIES AND PROCEDURES

-The following narrative summarizes TTUHSCEP's student complaint or grievance policies and procedures.
-Links to specific policies and procedures are provided on the Student Services website:
+The following narrative summarizes TTUHSC EI Paso's student complaint or grievance policies and procedures.
+Links to specific policies and procedures are provided on the Student Services website.

-It is the policy of the Texas Tech University Health Sciences Center at El Paso to affirm the right of its students to a prompt and fair resolution of a complaint or grievance involving allegations of inappropriate behavior by other TTUHSCEP students or by TTUHSCEP personnel toward students.
+It is the policy of the Texas Tech University Health Sciences Center El Paso to affirm the right of its students to a prompt and fair resolution of a complaint or grievance involving allegations of inappropriate behavior by other TTUHSC El Paso students or by TTUHSC El Paso personnel toward students.
 Policies and procedures exist for the following areas of student complaints:

-- Complaints regarding the general or academic misconduct of another student - Complaints regarding discrimination - · Complaints regarding student records - Complaints regarding employment at TTUHSCEP - · Complaints regarding grades or grading - Complaints regarding other types of mistreatment - Other institutional-level student complaint procedures
+- Complaints regarding the general or academic misconduct of another student - Complaints regarding discrimination - Complaints regarding student records - Complaints regarding employment at TTUHSC El Paso - Complaints regarding grades or grading - Complaints regarding other types of mistreatment - Other institutional-level student complaint procedures

-The Student Resolution Center, which is located on the Texas Tech University campus in Lubbock, serves as a neutral, objective third party to provide students in the Texas Tech University System including TTUHSCEP with informal assistance in resolving student-related problems, conflicts, and disputes.
-The Student Resolution Center is available by phone to assist all TTUHSCEP students in identifying appropriate complaint-resolution procedures and resources.
+The Student Resolution Center, which is located on the Texas Tech University campus in Lubbock, serves as a neutral, objective third party to provide students in the Texas Tech University System including TTUHSC El Paso with informal assistance in resolving student-related problems, conflicts, and disputes.
+The Student Resolution Center is available by phone to assist all TTUHSC El Paso students in identifying appropriate complaint-resolution procedures and resources.